• Skip to primary navigation

 • Sugar.
 2 teaspoons of sugar works both for savory and sweet pancakes.

-carrots, flour, milk, eggs and spices.
+Carrots, flour, milk, eggs and spices in bowls.

 Add-ons for sweet pancakes